pilaf/webliero-faq/README.md

 If you have questions you can ask in the community [Discord](#where-can-i-interact-with-the-webliero-community), under the #development channel.

 As WebLiero matures better tooling for editing mods may appear.

+### Where can I find WebLiero mods?

+The [WebLiero mods GitLab repo](https://gitlab.com/webliero/webliero-mods) contains various WebLiero mods, including many classic ones but also some new ones.

 ## Known issues